Woman wearing non-slip shoes on the snow.

 Broken Bones

-Some slips can result in broken bones.
-This risk increases as we age.
+Some slips can result in broken bones, and the risk increases as we age.
 Weight and arthritis also increase the chances of breaking bones due to slipping.
+Slips and falls can also cause hip fractures, which take longer to heal and lead to loss of independence – a problem you can avoid by wearing slip-resistant shoes.

 Head Injury